-Pico do Arieiro to Pico Ruivo: The Best Hiking Guide
+Pico do Arieiro to Pico Ruivo: One of the Best Hikes in Madeira

-Craggy mountain peaks, candy floss clouds, panoramic viewpoints, dark ominous tunnels, steep staircases, narrow ledges and Madeira’s most striking landscapes; here’s our guide to hiking from Pico do Arieiro to Pico Ruivo.
+Craggy mountain peaks, candy floss clouds, panoramic viewpoints, dark ominous tunnels, steep staircases, narrow ledges and Madeira’s most striking landscapes; here’s everything you need to know for the Pico do Arieiro to Pico Ruivo hike; one of the best hikes in Madeira, Portugal.

 Disclaimer:This post may contain affiliate links.
 If you purchase something through these links we may earn a small commission at no additional cost to you.
 Thanks for supporting us!
 Click here to read our privacy policy.

-Helen looking out across Madeira's craggy central mountains with candy floss clouds floating peacefully below, Pico do Arieiro, Portugal
+Helen looking out across Madeira's craggy central mountains with candy floss clouds floating peacefully below, Pico do Arieiro to Pico Ruivo, Portugal

 Appreciating Mother Nature in all her beauty!

-Standing at 1,818 metres, Pico do Arieiro is the third highest peak in Madeira and Pico Ruivo is the highest at 1,862 metres.
+At 1,818 metres, Pico do Arieiro, also called Pico do Areeiro, is the third highest peak in Madeira, and Pico Ruivo is the highest at 1,862 metres.
+So, a trail that takes you between the two?
+Naturally, one of the very best hiking trails in Madeira.

-This challenging and rewarding trail is sure to get the adrenaline pumping as it leads you up steep staircases, along narrow ledges, through ominous dark tunnels and past twisted trees that look like they’ve been plucked from the pages of a creepy fairytale.
+This challenging and incredibly rewarding trail will get your adrenaline pumping as you climb steep staircases, edge along narrow ledges, stroll through ominous dark tunnels and past twisted trees that look like they’ve been plucked from the pages of a creepy fairytale.

 Creepy twisted tree branches on the Pico do Arieiro to Pico Ruivo Hike, Madeira, Portugal